department-of-veterans-affairs/va.gov-team/products/virtual-agent/research/inclusive-design-interviews/report.md

 - Participants will encounter the same problems we identified during development
   - Results: we validated some of the problems existed but not all of them, and would require additional research and partnership with Microsoft to ensure these are solved.

-- Veterans with visual disabilities may still be interested in using a chatbot rather than other channels such as the main va.gov site or speaking to a contact center agent.
+- Veterans with visual disabilities may still be interested in using a chatbot rather than other channels such as the main VA.gov site or speaking to a contact center agent.
   - Results: we validated that Veterans would still be interested in a chatbot and seemed excited at how it might help them.

 ## Next Steps